willemsk/phdthesis-text/README.md

 from an after-the-fact analysis method to a powerful design tool for nanopore researchers, providing a means to automatically screen the properties of novel nanopores, or to predict the ionic current signal produced by arbitrary molecules.

+## Acknowledgments

+Special thanks to [Wannes Meert](http://www.wannesm.be/) for providing the LaTeX template at [github.com/wannesm/adsphd](https://github.com/wannesm/adsphd).